 The four ‘R’ rules were religiously followed by our so called conservative older generation people.
 From what I observed in my home and around, I can easily say that our parents and grandparents were concerned about the environment way before the younger generation started making a hue and cry about global warming.
 Sticking to the food and kitchen related practices, let me share some examples!

 1) Reduce: Much care was taken to store large quantities of spices, vegetables, pickles etc by storing food in proper way and thereby reducing the spoilage or wastage.
 Huge trunks were used to store 50-100 kg of rice/wheat.
-The rice and wheat grains, after getting rid of stones or pests, if any, were sundried by spreading on an old bed sheet (not a fancy plastic mat) in the sunny courtyard.
+Rice and wheat grains, after getting rid of stones or pests, if any, were sundried by spreading on an old bed sheet (not a fancy plastic mat) in the sunny courtyard.
 The grains were then stored in trunks and stems/leaves of neem were mixed.
-Every week the required quantity of wheat was sent in a steel flour storage box (with the name of some family member engraved on it) to the local flour mill for grinding, while the smaller quantities of rice were kept in easily accessible aluminum or steel containers.
+Every week the required quantity of wheat was sent in a steel flour storage box (with the name of some family member engraved on it) to local flour mill for grinding, while smaller quantities of rice were kept in easily accessible aluminum or steel containers.

 The monthly ration was brought after making a list and the quantities of dal/pulses/sugar/whole spices to be purchased were fixed.
-The required quantities were weighed by shopkeeper and packed in paper envelopes often made from recycle newspapers or at times, from brown paper.
+The required quantities were weighed by shopkeeper and packed in paper envelopes often made from recycled newspapers or at times, from brown paper.
 Everything was then put into the huge cloth bags that we carried not because the government put a ban on plastic but because plastic bags were not popular then.
-There was no ‘sale rush’ and generally things were purchased only as per requirement.
+There was no ‘sale rush’ and generally things were purchased only as per the requirement.

 The perishable items like bread, vegetables or fruits were brought as much needed.
 We never stored bread in refrigerator.
 The real ladi pao would spoil within 24 hours, so it was brought fresh and at times I was rushed to the bakery to buy just one pao (for 25 paise) if my mother fell short of binding agent for tikkis or kofte.The trademark blue slanting stripes, white and red packaged, 400 gm Wibs bread was cut half into two, each part covered with a piece of newspaper (no cling films) and the mouth tied with a thread & handed to you by the shopkeeper, without a fuss, if you asked for half a bread.